 Truck drivers are tasked with stockpiling gravel for our summer graveling program.
 The County’s current sources of gravel are located in the North end of the region and gravel resources are hauled to south locations during the winter months.
 There are stockpiles located in the Tilley and Rolling Hills areas and about 5000 cubic meters of gravel are hauled to each location.

-Snow and Ice Control for paved road surfaces and Hamlets is completed using a fleet of five (5) heavy trucks two (2) small trucks, and eight (8) staff.
+Snow and Ice Control for paved road surfaces and Hamlets is completed using a fleet of five (5) heavy trucks, two (2) small trucks, and nine (9) staff.
 In order to meet severe winter maintenance demands, staff members can operate all trucks on the road for improved service delivery.
 Each of the heavy trucks can be assigned a primary response area which is approximately 40 Km’s (80 lane Km’s) of road.
 Plows are utilized to remove the accumulated snow from the surface, while an application of calcium, salt & sand placement assists in de-icing road surfaces; improving traction for motor vehicles.
 Without calcium application motor vehicle generated draft and nature's winds can blow salt & sand from the road surface.
 It is important to note that calcium, salt & sand application is typical at intersections, otherwise applied only where ice has formed on the driving surface.

 For your own safety, and reduced risk of being blasted with sand, never follow any closer than 30 meters behind a plow truck.
 Never pass a plow truck as the visibility of oncoming traffic may be restricted.
 Plow trucks will pull over to allow motorists to pass where safe to do so.